 To provide a learning environment that fosters musically aesthetic literacy and expressive capability through the cultivation of musical techniques and skills and the exploration of creative traditions and possibilities.

 All instrumentalists and voice students with appropriate repertoire are allowed to audition.
 Auditions are judged in two categories: ages 13 and younger, and ages 14 and older.
-As an example, 2019-2020 winners performed Mendelssohn: Violin Concerto and Mozart: Violin Concerto No. 5.
+2021-22 winners performed Tchaikovsky's Violin Concerto, Mendelssohn's Piano Concerto No. 2, and Listzt's Piano Concerto No. 1.
 These pieces will likely not be programmed again in the near future.

 Each teacher is allowed to bring a maximum of two (2) students from their studio.

-- The length of the audition video is limited to twelve (12) minutes.
+- The length of the audition is limited to twelve (12) minutes.

 - Begin by stating your name and the title and composer of the piece you are performing.